Best Body Pillow for Pregnancy: Reviews and Buyer’s Guide

 Since your core body temperature is likely to rise throughout your pregnancy, you’ll want to avoid fills that can retain heat, like down or inexpensive foams.
 Your ideal firmness is a matter of personal choice; there are no medical findings that either firm or soft pregnancy pillows cause any harm to the baby.
 However, some people do find that even if they prefer a firmer head pillow, firm body pillows do not provide the same comfort on other body parts, particularly when it comes to cushioning their growing bump.

-Memory foam body pillows are popular among pregnant.
+Memory foam body pillows are popular among pregnant people.
 Memory foam gets its name from the fiber’s ability to adjust to the shape of your body and provide comfort exactly where you need it.
 For pregnant people with specific needs when it comes to pain relief, this kind of unique molding to their body can be just what they need to feel fully rested and secure.

 As with pillow fills, coolness and breathability are vital when considering the type of fabric your pregnancy pillow has.
 Unlike traditional head pillows, your pregnancy pillow will be in contact with most of your body and can cause night sweats if the fabric isn’t cool enough to accommodate your rising body temperature.